Disclosure: This post has been sponsored by SEEDS OF CHANGE™. All opinions are my own; I never feature a brand that I don’t love!

 - 2 tablespoons rice vinegar

 - 2 tablespoons low-sodium soy sauce, or tamari if gluten-free

 - 1 tablespoon sesame oil

 - 1/2 teaspoon sriracha, or more as desired

 - 1/4 cup water

-- Heat large pan over medium-high heat and add olive oil.
-Add cubes tofu in a single layer to pan and pan-fry all sides until golden, about 10 minutes.
-When tofu is done cooking. set aside on a cooling rack.
+- Heat a large pan over medium-high heat and add the 1 tablespoon olive oil.
+Add cubes of tofu in a single layer to the pan and pan-fry all sides until golden, about 10 minutes.
+When tofu is done cooking, set aside on a cooling rack.
 Add brown rice into same pan and heat until warm.
 Alternatively, you can microwave the brown rice according to package instructions for 90 seconds.

 - To plate: Divide rice, vegetables, and tofu between four bowls.
 Drizzle with peanut sauce.
 Garnish with green onions and sesame seeds.
 Store any leftovers in the refrigerator for up to 4 days.

 Amount Per Serving: Calories: 600Total Fat: 41gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 30gCholesterol: 0mgSodium: 950mgCarbohydrates: 45gFiber: 12gSugar: 13gProtein: 26g

 This is an estimate provided by an online nutrition calculator.
 Nutrition may vary depending on ingredients used.
 For more nutrition information, seek a professional registered dietitian's advice.